Miao festivals

-There are many traditional festivals of the Miao people, including the New Year of the Miao, the 8th of April, the Dragon Boat Festival, the New Year's Eating Festival, and the Autumn Festival: among these, the Miao New Year is the most solemn one.
+There are many traditional festivals of the Miao people, including the New Year of the Miao, 8 April, the Dragon Boat Festival, the New Year's Eating Festival, and the Autumn Festival: among these, the Miao New Year is the most solemn one.
 The Miao Year is equivalent to the Spring Festival of the Han nationality, which is usually held after autumn.

 On the morning of the festival, people put the prepared delicacies on the stove beside the fire to worship their ancestors, and smear wine on the nose of the cows to show their reward for their hard work during the year.
 Young men and women dance in full costumes.

 Festivals of Miao minority in China

 There are many festivals for Miao minority in China.
 Some of them are celebrated every year, and some are different.

 Miao New Year

 The New Year of the Miao is the New Year of the Miao people, which is usually held when the autumn harvest is over and the agricultural work of the year is basically over.
 This celebration has three main purposes: the first is to mourn Chiyou, the ancestor of the Miao nationality who died in the tribal war more than 5,000 years ago; the second is to celebrate the harvest of a year's work; and the third is to worship the ancestral spirits and the maple, bamboo, and rocks that the Miao people regard as protectors.

 Since ancient times, the Miao people consider the lunar month as the beginning of the year, and have traditional customs of the Miao Year.
 In modern times, the Miao people in some areas have started to celebrate the Spring Festival instead of celebrating the Miao New Year.
 But in many Miao areas, both the Spring Festival and the Miao Year are celebrated, and the Miao Year is more important.
 The date of the Miao New Year varies from place to place.
 Prevalently it is in October of the lunar calendar, or in some cases in November or the first month of the lunar calendar.
 The content and form are similar in different places.